Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 Here are some upgrades you can add to your project if you are up for it.

-4. Update your `load` function so that it returns an instance of `Visitor` instead of just `print`ging it.
-You'll need to learn a little bit about Synchronous versus Asynchronous code to get this one right :)

 5. Make use of integer ids when saving things to files.
 Update your save function so it works like this:

 ```
 alice.save()   # results in visitor_1.json